1 year (2 consecutive semesters)

 24 Semester Units

 Independent Study Courses such as, but not limited to, ME 298 and ME 299 do not count towards this total.
-This is a coursework-only program.
+This is a coursework and comprehensive oral exam only degree.

 Course Restriction: All courses taken to fulfill degree requirements must be either in 100 or 200 series.